 She was preceded in death by her parents, Floyd and Beatrice Yell; her husband, Arlen “Andy” Anderson; a son, Mitch Anderson; her brother, Dennis Yell; and brother-in-law, Lloyd Johnson.

-To send flowers to the family or plant a tree in memory of Eunice C. (Yell) Anderson, please visit our floral store.
+To send flowers to Eunice's family, please visit our floral store.